lohedges/vmmc/README.md

 for implementation details.

 ## Limitations
-The use of simple C-style callback functions means that the user will likely need to use globals for several variables and data structures.
+* The use of simple C-style callback functions means that the user will likely need to use globals for several variables and data structures.
 Since this library is intended to be used for simulation of relatively simple models, likely with a small code base, this was deemed as a reasonable trade-off in terms of preserving generality.
 The [example](#demos) code illustrates some simple examples.
+* For spherical particles bearing isotropic interactions, e.g. the square-well fluid, single particle rotations will always be accepted.
+While not a problem from a thermodynamic perspective, this may cause issues if the user wishes to enforce a strict Stoke's scaling of translational and rotational diffusion.
+* The recursive manner in which the trial cluster is built can lead to a stack overflow if the cluster contains many particles.
+Typically, thousands, or tens of thousands of particles should be perfectly manageable.
+The typically memory footprint for a simulation of 1000 particles is around 2.5MB for hard particle simulations.
+This is roughly doubled if the potential has finite energy repulsions.

 ## Efficiency
 In aid of generality there are several sources of redundancy that impact the